m-haisham/novelsave_sources/docs/usage/basic_usage.rst

 Basic usage
 ###########

-Eager to start?
 This package provides scraping support for a multitude of light novel sources.

-Each scraper has support for scraping novel information and chapter content.
-Also provides optional support for search.
+Each scraper has support for scraping novel information and chapter content, while providing optional support for search.

 You can check which sources are supported at: